evuez/evuez.github.io/notes/the-cap-theorem-is-not-really-about-choosing-2-of-3.md

 But even that isn't completely true.
 Unless your network is unstable, you can have both **C**onsistency and **A**vailability _most of the time_.
 You don't need to choose between one of these as long as your network isn't partitioned.

-And even in case of network partition, you don't always have to choose the same guarantee: it might be benificial in somes cases to preserve **C**onsistency, while in some other it could be better to have **A**vailability.
+And even in case of network partition, you don't always have to choose the same guarantee: it might be benificial in some cases to preserve **C**onsistency, while in some other it could be better to have **A**vailability.